 Radiator Caps can Cause Engine Overheating

-If you cannot find the leak but still experience coolant you may want to check the radiator cap under pressure tested.
-A week spring inside the will cause coolant loss through the out the overflow or expansion tank.
+If you cannot find the leak but still experience coolant loss you may want to check the radiator cap under pressure.
+A weak spring inside the cap the will cause coolant loss through the the overflow or expansion tank.
 Caps must seal around the top lip on the radiator neck and hold vacuum as well, otherwise coolant will never be recovered from the overflow tank.

 Internal Coolant Leaks Cause Engine Overheating

 Still can’t find the leak then brace yourself as there may be a crack in the cylinder head or block, or a leaky head gasket allowing coolant to escape into the combustion chamber or crankcase.
 This is bad news.

 Clogged Radiators Cause Engine Overheating

 Clogged radiators and heater cores can impede coolant flow rates and create hot spots in the core.
 This reduced cooling capacity will result in overheating as the radiator cannot fully dissipate the engine heat.
 Comparing the temperature of radiator inlet and outlet hoses provides some indication of coolant flow, but a clogged radiator will exhibit the same signs as a lack of pumping action.

 If you have restricted the exhaust, resulting in back pressure, you can cause your engine to overheat.
 Blockage may be in a plugged catalytic converter or compressed pipe.
 Test your intake vacuum and exhaust back pressure to rule this out.

 Not maintaining your coolant system pH can corrode an aluminum or steel water pump impeller to the point that the blades are eaten away.
 You must replace your water pump.

 What causes my engine to overheat on the highway?